Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

 A story about Kevin, a man with mental illness resulting from brain injury.
 His short term memory causes confusion and anxiety.

 This live-action/animated documentary explores the relationship between Vas and his older sister Christine.

 Hip-hop artist Cam Lasley: “I see it on TV – hear it on the radio – what’s a little boy to do?”

 A short poem written by Paul Quinn and recited by Juan Garcia – two people with developmental disabilities.

 A playful and unsentimental portrait of Rene, a young man with Down syndrome, made by his close friend Duane Graves.

-After a teenage house party goes too far, a bullied boy with Down syndrome is forced to take the reins and look after the bully: his brother.
+After a teenage house party goes too far, a bullied boy is forced to take the reins and look after the bully: his brother.

 “Ups Not Downs” shows how one family in the UK deals with day-to-day life with a child with Down syndrome.